dthpham/sminterpolate/README.md

 `C.2`...`C.n` that are positioned between the two.
 This process, called [motion interpolation](http://en.wikipedia.org/wiki/Motion_interpolation), increases frame rates and can give the perception of smoother motion and more fluid animation, an effect most people know as the "soap opera effect".
-This process allows *Butterflow* to take advantage of the increase in frame rate to generate high fps videos that are needed to make smooth and slow motion videos with minimal judder.
+Butterflow takes advantage of this increase in frame rates to generate high fps videos that are needed to make smooth and slow motion videos with minimal judder.

 #####See it for yourself: